aldebaran/libqi/doc/source/std/code.rst

   void main() {
     EvilObject *eo = new EvilObject;
-    //leak, but you cant guess that reading functionthatdonotthrow functionthatdonotthrow(*eo);
+    //leak, but you can't guess that reading functionthatdonotthrow functionthatdonotthrow(*eo);
   }